January 2023 (covers news, announcements and happenings from October to December 2022)

 New Publications/International Talks

-Here are the latest publications on childhood disability research from Holland Bloorview's research institute as of December 31st.
+Here are the latest publications on childhood disability research from Holland Bloorview's research institute from January 2021 to December 2022.

 Click here for more information

 Do you know of an innovation that we should be using at Holland Bloorview?